SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie Pie bounces up the stairs to her room with a wide grin plastered on her face.
 She sighs to herself with satisfaction.

-"Another successful party planned!
+"Another party planned, prepared, and... pulled off!
 That one was quite a doozy."

 Pinkie reaches into her mane and pulls out a long piece of paper.